-If you want to specify a particular PDB for the export/import operation, then on the Data Pump command line, you can supply a connect identifier in the connect string when you start Data Pump.
+To specify a particular PDB for the export/import operation, on the Data Pump command line supply a connect identifier in the connect string when you start Data Pump.
 For example, to import data to a PDB named

 pdb1, you could enter the following on the Data Pump command line: